rakutentech/leofs_docs/getting_started.rst

     * :ref:`FUSE - ‘S3FS-C’ <s3fs-c-label>`
     * :ref:`GUI  - ‘Dragon Disk’ <dragondisk-label>`

+Wrap up
+^^^^^^^

+You were able to learn building *LeoFS stand-alone system*.
+Make sure to have a look :ref:`Quick Start -2 Cluster <quick-start2-label>` to help you get a more understanding.

+.. _quick-start2-label:

 ---------------------------
 Quick Start -2 Cluster
 ---------------------------

+Purpose
+^^^^^^^

+For this tutorial, you can easily build "LeoFS cluster".
+We does not explain each step in detail here, this guide is just to help you get it up and running immediately.
+We also recommend that you should read the LeoFS Installation, Configuration and Administration Guide to learn how to administer LeoFS.
+We would like you to be successful in as short a time as possible.

 Case example
 ^^^^^^^^^^^^